-Continued absence from college and an attendance below 90% will trigger a meeting with the Sixth Form office to discuss the impact of this on their studies.
+Continued absence from college and an attendance below 85% will trigger a meeting with the Sixth Form office to discuss the impact of this on their studies and the student will be placed on an attendance contract.
 All further appointments will be expected to be taken outside college time and illnesses will need to be supported with a medical note from a GP.
 Contact home will be made to express concern and seek support in getting the student to college.
 A referral to the Attendance and Pupil Support Officer may also be made.